Fast quantum subroutines for the simplex method: Introduction

-\paragraph{Our results.} For brevity, from now on we assume that the reader is familiar with standard linear optimization terminology; we refer to \cite{bertsimas} for a comprehensive treatment of LPs.
-The simplex method aims to solve $\min c^{\top} x, \text{s.t.:} Ax = b, x \ge 0$, where $A \in \R^{m \times n}$ with at most $d_c$ nonzero elements per column.
+\paragraph{Our results.} For brevity, from now on we assume that the reader is familiar with standard linear optimization terminology; we refer to \citep{bertsimas} for a comprehensive treatment of LPs.
+The simplex method aims to solve $\min c^{\top} x, \text{s.t.:} \, Ax = b, x \ge 0$, where $A \in \R^{m \times n}$ with at most $d_c$ nonzero elements per column.
 It keeps a basis, i.e., a set of linearly independent columns of $A$, and repeatedly moves to a different basis that defines a solution with better objective function value.
 As is common in the literature, we use the term ``basis'' to refer to both the set of columns, and the corresponding submatrix of $A$, depending on context.
 We denote by $B$ the set of basic columns, $N$ the set of nonbasic columns, with corresponding submatrices $A_B, A_N$.
 The maximum number of nonzero elements in any column or row of the basis submatrix is denoted $d$.
 The basis change (called a {\em pivot}) is performed by determining a new column that should enter the basis, and removing one column from the current basis.
-Choosing the new column is called {\em pricing}, and it is asymptotically the most expensive step: it requires computing the basis inverse and looping over all the columns in the worst case, for a total of $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)} + d_c n)$ operations using the matrix multiplication algorithm of \cite{yuster2005fast}.
-If the basis inverse is known, i.e., updated from a previous iteration, the worst-case running time is $O(m^2 + d_c n)$.
+The operations performed to determine a pivot also identify if the current basis is optimal, or if the problem is unbounded from below.
+Assessing which columns can enter the basis is called {\em pricing}, and it is asymptotically the most expensive step: it requires computing the basis inverse and looping over all the columns in the worst case, for a total of $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)} + d_c n)$ operations using the matrix multiplication algorithm of \cite{yuster2005fast}.
+In practical implementations, the basis inverse is computed from scratch every few iterations (this is often a user parameter); in other iterations, inexpensive updates are used instead, see e.g., \cite{chvatalbook}, with a more favorable worst-case running time of $O(m^2 + d_c n)$.
+With the steepest edge pivoting rule, that can achieve better performance on real-world problems by reducing the number of required iterations \citep{forrest1992steepest}, the term $d_c n$ in the two running time expressions above increases to $m^2n$.
+(In practical implementations of the simplex method, steepest edge is typically used ony for dual simplex algorithms, due to its high computational cost; an approximate variant, with more efficient updates, is used in primal simplex instead.)